Jessica Priest

-Jessica Priest is a fictional character from the Spawn universe.
-Specifically, Priest serves as a substitute in the Spawn film for Chapel, Al Simmons's killer in the comic book.
-Priest was played by Melinda Clarke in the film.
-She would later become the second She-Spawn and leader of the team called Scorched.
+Jessica Priest is a character from the Spawn universe.
+Created for the 1997 film Spawn as a gender-swapped adaptation of Chapel, Al Simmons's killer in the comic book, Priest was played by Melinda Clarke in the film, before being adapted to Spawn comics as a separate character from Chapel.
+She would later become the second She-Spawn (after Nyx) and the leader of the team called the Scorched.

 Publication history

 The character of Chapel (originally from the comic book series Youngblood) could not be used in the Spawn movie because the rights to the character were owned by Rob Liefeld.
 McFarlane created Priest as a replacement for Chapel in the film and later had Priest retconned to be Spawn's killer in the comic as well.
-Some of her background is revealed in Curse of the Spawn #12-14.
+Some of her background is revealed in Curse of the Spawn #12–14.

+She made her return in Spawn #300 (September 2019), where she becomes She-Spawn and becomes one of the main characters of The Scorched.

 Fictional history

 Jessica Priest works as an assassin for Spawn's nemesis Jason Wynn.
 Prior to shooting Simmons, she searches South America for a biogenetic weapon for her boss.

 She later appears in the Curse of Spawn series where she is revealed to have a husband and two stepchildren.
 She later returns in #298 where she is seen talking to Nyx about Al Simmons and the forces of Hell trying to hunt down.
 Later on she would become a hellspawn herself.